db47h/go-decnumber/README.md

 # Licensing

+## go-decnumber (dec package)

-	go-decnumber
+The go-decnumber wrapper is:

-	Copyright 2014 Denis Bernard (wldsvc at gmail.com).
+Copyright 2014 Denis Bernard (wldsvc at gmail.com)

 All rights reserved.

 Use of this package is governed by a BSD-style license that can be found in the LICENSE file.

+## decNumber C library

+The decNumber C library is:

+Copyright (c) 1995-2010 International Business Machines Corporation and others

+All rights reserved.

-The decNumber library is made available under the terms of the ICU License -- ICU 1.8.1 and later, which can be found in the LICENSE-ICU file.
+The decNumber C library is made available under the terms of the ICU License -- ICU 1.8.1 and later, which can be found in the LICENSE-ICU file.